Pratham-The-Warrior/Debug-Me/README.md

 ### 📚 Smart Problem Vault
 Store your favorite, tough, or unique problems in your private vault.
 Add tags, notes, and revisit them anytime.

-### 🏆 Competitive Programming Arena
-Compete in practice contests, climb up the leaderboard, and challenge your friends.

 ### 📈 Progress Tracker
 Get visualized reports of your coding journey—track solved problems, categories, and daily streaks.